 \subsection{Dust temperatures}

-Once the dust grains form in the ejecta through nucleation and coagulation \citep{sar15}, the temperature of the grains are not necessarily the same with the kinetic temperature of the ambient gas, since the dust grains are efficient in cooling down via emission, lowering their internal energy.
-The temperature of the grains determine their IR fluxes, as well as their growth (in size) via coagulation.
-Our approach to determine dust temperatures is similar to that of \cite{sluder2018}, however, in this study, we also calculate the evolution and distribution of dust temperatures in the velocity space for each clump in the ejecta, for four different dust species (silicates, amorphous carbon, alumina and silicon carbide).
+Once the dust grains form in the ejecta through nucleation and coagulation \citep{sar15}, the temperatures of the grains are not necessarily the same as the kinetic temperature of the ambient gas, since the dust grains are efficient in cooling down via emission, lowering their internal energy.
+The temperatures of the grains determine their IR fluxes, as well as their growth (in size) via coagulation.
+Our approach to determine dust temperatures is similar to that of \cite{sluder2018}.
+However, in this study, we also calculate the evolution and distribution of dust temperatures in the velocity space for each clump in the ejecta, for four different dust species (silicates, amorphous carbon, alumina, and silicon carbide).

 A dust grain in the SN ejecta is heated radiatively by the UV photons produced as a result of the decay of radioactive isotopes.
 In addition, dust is also heated through collisions with the ambient gas, while it cools down via emission.
 When radiatively heated, the rate of heating is simply the incident flux on a dust grain multiplied to the absorption cross-section, integrated over all the wavelengths \citep{temim_2013}.
 Then again, flux is basically the product of the energy density (at a given radius, at a given time) and the velocity.
-If we take the number density of photons with energy $E$ at a given time and velocity to be $n_{\gamma} (E, v, t)$, then the radiative heating rate ($H_r$) of a dust grain of species $S$, of radius $a$, can be expressed as,
+If we take the number density of photons with energy $E$ at a given time and velocity to be $n_{\gamma} (E, v, t)$, then the radiative heating rate ($H_r$) of a dust grain of species $S$, of radius $a$, can be expressed as

 where $Q_S$ is called the absorption coefficient of the grain for incident energy $E$ and size $a$.
-The mass absorption coefficient $k(\lambda, a)$ (= 3Q/4a$\Omega$, $\Omega$ being the solid-state density of a grain) of silicates ($\Omega$ = 3.3 g cm$^{-3}$), amorphous carbon ($\Omega$ = 2.2 g cm$^{-3}$), alumina ($\Omega$ = 3.95 g cm$^{-3}$) and silicon carbide ($\Omega$ = 3.21 g cm$^{-3}$) are shown in Figure \ref{fig_kappa} for a = 0.01 \mic\ \citep{wei01, koike_1995, zub04, pegourie_1988}.
+The mass absorption coefficient $k(\lambda, a)$ (= 3Q/4a$\Omega$, $\Omega$ being the solid-state density of a grain) of silicates ($\Omega$ = 3.3 g cm$^{-3}$), amorphous carbon ($\Omega$ = 2.2 g cm$^{-3}$), alumina ($\Omega$ = 3.95 g cm$^{-3}$), and silicon carbide ($\Omega$ = 3.21 g cm$^{-3}$) are shown in Fig. \ref{fig_kappa} for $a$ = 0.01 \mic\ \citep{wei01, koike_1995, zub04, pegourie_1988}.

 As assumed by \cite{sluder2018}, $n_{\gamma} (E)$ can be expressed as a Gaussian distribution with a mean energy $E_0$ and deviation $\sigma_0$.
-Then the energy density (at a given $v$ and $t$) can be expressed as,
+Then the energy density (at a given $v$ and $t$) can be expressed as